Financial success is not the sole indicator of a healthy organization. In fact, it’s more an outcome of a healthy organization. Let me explain --

 There’s never a good time to take your eye off the prize (profitability) and we understand that, but there is plenty of evidence to back up the value in organizational health.

-This is why we encourage the agencies we work with to consider taking time to look at these other facets of their business, if they want to thrive for years to come and have something to pass on to family… or to sell.
+This is why we encourage the agencies we work with to consider looking at these other facets of their business, if they want to thrive for years to come and have something to pass on to family… or to sell.

 If you haven’t already been assessing your organizational health and working to improve it, the next best time to start is now.